 On that same date, the Quebec Nordiques made a big splash, ahead of the debut of the World Hockey Association (WHA), by bringing in two well-known names from the area.
 First, they signed Montreal Canadiens star J.C.
 Tremblay to a five-year contract.
 He had won five Stanley Cups in his 13 seasons with the Canadiens.

 Tremblay played for the Nordiques during the entire seven-season run of the WHA.
 He had 75 assists during the 1972-73 season and then 77 in 1976-77.
 He amassed 358 assists in his seven seasons with Quebec after earning 306 helpers during his 13 seasons in the NHL.

 The Nordiques also hired the legendary Maurice Ricard as their first head coach.
-His stint lasted just two games, a win and a loss, before he stepped down.
-Maurice Filion took over the for rest of the team and league’s inaugural season.
+His stint lasted just two games, a win and a loss before he stepped down.
+Maurice Filion took over the for rest of the team’s and league’s inaugural season.

-On July 20, 1990, free Bryan Trottier signed with the Pittsburgh Penguins.
-This ended a remarkably successful fun with the Islanders.
-He made his debut on Long Island to start the 1975-75 season after he was drafted in the second round of the 1974 NHL Amateur Draft.
-He won the Calder Trophy for being the league’s top rooking that season with 32 goals and 95 points
+On July 20, 1990, free agent Bryan Trottier signed with the Pittsburgh Penguins.
+This ended a remarkably successful run with the Islanders.
+He made his debut on Long Island to start the 1975-75 season after being drafted in the second round of the 1974 NHL Amateur Draft.
+He won the Calder Trophy for being the league’s top rooking that season with 32 goals and 95 points.